 When you apply by phone, we'll complete the first application step with you - getting a Decision in Principle.
 This call may last up to 45 minutes, and you'll need details of your income and outgoings to hand.
 Check our Mortgage application proofs guide to find out exactly what we'll need.

 We'll then arrange an appointment for you to complete your full application with a Mortgage Consultant.
-Your consultant will give you advice on the most suitable mortgage for you, and be with you every step of the way.
+Your consultant will give you advice on a suitable mortgage for you, and be with you every step of the way.